Kvitekvist/FUS/README.md

 # FUS - Fundamentals, Updates, and Stuff

 FUS is a fundamental and modular modlist for Skyrim VR made by Kvitekvist and Cangar.
-It offers 4 profiles:
+It offers 5 profiles:

 - FUS (Basic): Including the barebones for a good VR experience.
 - FUS RO (Basic + Visuals): Also includes some visual improvements.
+- FUS DAH (Basic + Gameplay): Includes basics and gameplay changes, but no visual changes.
 - FUS RO DAH (Basic + Visuals + Gameplay): Also includes several mods that alter gameplay, both VR-specific and general ones.
 User are expected to deselect mods from all optional categories, as we ship it with most optional mods enabled.
 This does not mean that we recommened using all overhauls.
-- Cangar: Basically FUS RO DAH with my personal choice of optional mods.
+- CANGAR: Basically FUS RO DAH with my personal choice of optional mods.

 Here is a [video guide](https://youtu.be/cu3i8s-H5qw) on how to install the list.